Zishim Bawa

-Zishim Bawa (born 15 August 2000) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Drogheda United.
-He previously played in Sweden with Bodens BK.
+Zishim Bawa (born 15 August 2000) is an Irish born Nigerian professional footballer who plays as a winger for Umeå.
+He previously played in Sweden with Bodens BK and in the Republic of Ireland with Drogheda United.

 Career

 Youth career

 Bawa was born in Dublin, Ireland and moved to the country of his birth parents birth Nigeria, before moving to Arizona, United States where he attended high school and played football with FC Barcelona Arizona, AYSO United and then United Premier Soccer League club Olympians FC.
 He is a dual citizen of Nigeria and Ireland, stating "I would consider myself more Nigerian than Irish because I've lived in Nigeria more.
 But I would love the opportunity to play for Ireland.
 I mean it seems like a beautiful country."

 Bodens BK

 Bawa was scouted by Swedish club Bodens BK, signing for their club in 2021 and helping them to win Division 2 in 2022 to gain promotion to the Ettan.
 He scored 32 goals in 106 games during his 3 seasons with the club.